-The main effect of snow and ice will be to roads and pavements.
-The High Road (C12) as the main road in the area will be gritted in periods of ice and snow threat by Wiltshire Council, as the road is a bus route.

-There are no steep hills in the immediate area of the village though the road to Wilton at the eastern end of the parish (Portway Road) is liable to cause problems for vehicles in periods of snow and ice and when associated with drifting.

-The side roads in Bishopstone are unlikely to be gritted by the Council.
+- 4.2 The main effect of snow and ice will be to roads and pavements.
+The High Road (C12) as the main road in the area will be gritted in periods of ice and snow threat by Wiltshire Council, as the road is a bus route. - 4.3 There are no steep hills in the immediate area of the village though the road to Wilton at the eastern end of the parish (Portway Road) is liable to cause problems for vehicles in periods of snow and ice and if drifting is likely to occur. - 4.4 The side roads in Bishopstone are unlikely to be gritted by the Council.
 Junctions of side roads with the main road are mostly on a slope and it is these that cause the main problem during icy weather.